jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/13d_synthesis_methods.md

 title: "13d.
 Synthesis methods – Synthesis methods"
 summary:
     title: 13d.
 Synthesis methods
+writing_guide:
+    text: |
+        Were you able to conduct a statistical synthesis or meta-analysis?
+If not, describe and justify the method you have used to combine and summarize the results of the studies in another way.

+        Were you able to conduct a statistical synthesis or meta-analysis?
+If so, report the software packages and version numbers used.

+        If you did a meta-analysis, did you use the fixed-effect, or random-effects model, and why?

+        What statistical techniques did you use - Mantel-Haenszel, inverse-variance or something else?

+        Did you use a formal statistical test for heterogeneity or perform a visual inspection of results?

+        If you did a statistical test, was it to detect the level of heterogeneity, the variance, the level of inconsistency or the difference in prediction intervals?

+        Did you use a random-effects meta-analysis model?

+        If yes, report which between-study (heterogeneity) variance estimator was used (e.g. DerSimonian and Laird, restricted maximum likelihood (REML)).

+        Also, report what method you used to calculate the confidence interval for the summary effect (e.g. Wald-type confidence interval, Hartung-Knapp-Sidik-Jonkman).

+        Report any other details about the methods used, such as the method for calculating confidence limits for the heterogeneity variance.

+        Did you use a Bayesian approach to meta-analysis?
+If so, report both the prior distribution of the effects being analysed and the amount of heterogeneity across studies.

+        Did you analyse multiple effect estimates from a single study in a meta-analysis?

+        If so, describe how you accounted for the statistical dependency between these estimates.
+Did you do a multivariate meta-analysis, use multilevel models or a robust variance estimation?

+        Were you able to conduct the syntheses as planned?
+If this was possible or appropriate, report your reasons for that decision
 ---

 Describe any methods used to synthesise results and provide a rationale for the choice(s).
 If meta-analysis was performed, describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.